 That photo above tells me I then washed down my fried whatever with a sip of someone’s daquiri-filled treasure chest.
 Which, in retrospect, is pretty shameful.

-Monday started off civilised and ended with me eating someone's packed lunch.
+Monday started off civilized and ended with me eating someone’s packed lunch.

-Next up, The Photographer's Gallery brought the free Red Bull, and the Designer's Showrooms the beer.
+Next up, the Photographer’s Gallery brought the free Red Bull, beer, and the Designer’s Showrooms.

 At that second venue we met Daisy Knights, who makes mini plastic badges you can latch to your shoes.
 I was starving by this point and started explaining what I was doing out of pure hangry frustration.